lcastrose/AZURE-Training/README.md

-# PANW MCA Cloud & Containers Training Session #2
+# PANW LATAM Cloud & Containers Training Session #2
 This is the repository for the Azure Training part of Cloud & Containers Training

 All the necessary materials needed will be posted here.